shemaiahCox/product-catalogue/README.md

   - Mobile first design
   - Performance optimization

-## User Stories
+## Main Stories

 As a user I should be able to;

-- View a list of products
+- See a list of products
-- See products by category
 - Search for product
 - Add a product to cart
+- View products in cart

 ## Available Scripts